-(1)Reviewing the company's quarterly financial statements for year 2017, which is a reliable.
-The financial statements are prepared in accordance with generally accepted accounting standards and disclosure is adequate and appropriate.

-(2)Consider the internal audit plan and scope for the year 2017, covering significant risks as well as anti-corruption practices.
+- (1)Reviewing the Company's quarterly and annually financial statements for year 2018.
+It was agreed that they were accurate and reliable.
+They were duly prepared in conformity with the generally accepted accounting standards with sufficient and appropriate disclosure of information. - (2)Consider the internal audit plan and scope for the year 2018, covering significant risks as well as anti-corruption practices.
 And the adequacy of the Company's internal control system.
-It has recommended the management to improve the system and the shortcomings to be more concise and more appropriate.

-(3)To review and give importance to the administration of good corporate governance in accordance with the laws relating to the business operation of the Company.
-It emphasizes the accuracy and completeness of information disclosed to all stakeholders fairly and equally, can be referenced and verified in a transparent manner.

-(4)Review of Acquisition and Disposition of Assets Including connected transactions or transactions that may cause conflict of interest occurred in the year 2017, the transaction is considered as a normal price and conditions of business.

-(5) To review the risk management system and anti-corruption corrupt practices in the year 2017.
-It recommended the management to improve the system and defects to be more concise and more appropriate.

-(6) To review progress on various lawsuits in the year 2017.
-It is recommended that the management closely monitor the progress of the case with the concise and appropriate.

-(7) Review the administrative process of the administration regarding clues.
-In the year 2017, no complaint was made through the notification channel.

-(8) To evaluate the self-performance of the Audit Committee, both individual and group, in the year 2017, to identify the strengths.
+It has recommended the management to improve the system and the shortcomings to be more concise and more appropriate. - (3)To review and give importance to the administration of good corporate governance in accordance with the laws relating to the business operation of the Company.
+It emphasizes the accuracy and completeness of information disclosed to all stakeholders fairly and equally, can be referenced and verified in a transparent manner. - (4)Review of Acquisition and Disposition of Assets Including connected transactions or transactions that may cause conflict of interest occurred in the year 2018, the transaction is considered as a normal price and conditions of business. - (5) To review the risk management system and anti-corruption corrupt practices in the year 2018.
+It recommended the management to improve the system and defects to be more concise and more appropriate. - (6) To review progress on various lawsuits in the year 2018.
+It is recommended that the management closely monitor the progress of the case with the concise and appropriate. - (7) Review the administrative process of the administration regarding clues.
+In the year 2017, no complaint was made through the notification channel. - (8) To evaluate the self-performance of the Audit Committee, both individual and group, in the year 2018, to identify the strengths.
 Weaknesses and issues that need to be addressed.
-The Audit Committee has jointly considered the results of the evaluation and set up a way to improve the efficiency of the work in the next year.

-(9)To consider the selection of the auditor and fix the remuneration of the auditor from the office of EY Company Limited to be the auditor of the company for the year 2018.
+The Audit Committee has jointly considered the results of the evaluation and set up a way to improve the efficiency of the work in the next year. - (9)To consider the selection of the auditor and fix the remuneration of the auditor from the office of EY Company Limited to be the auditor of the company for the year 2019.
 To propose to the Board of Directors.
-To nominate Annual General Meeting of Shareholders for the year 2018 appointed Ms. Kamolthip Lertwitworathep, certified public accountant no. 4377, and/or Ms. Satida Rattananuruk, certified public accountant no. 4753, and/or Ms. Siriwan Nitamrong, Certified Public Account Registration No. 5906 of EY Office Limited, to be the financial auditor for year 2018 with the yearly audit fee of Baht 560,000 and the three quarterly reviews at Baht 125,000 for each quarter, and the audit financial statements to present the Board of Investment (BOI) at Baht 100,000, for a total of Baht 1,035,000, which is the same as the previous year.
+To nominate Annual General Meeting of Shareholders for the year 2019 appointed Ms. Kamolthip Lertwitworathep, certified public accountant no. 4377, and/or Ms.

+Satida Rattananuruk, certified public accountant no. 4753, and/or Ms. Siriwan Nitamrong, Certified Public Account Registration No. 5906 of EY Office Limited, to be the financial auditor for year 2019 with the yearly audit fee of Baht 1,050,000 and the audit financial statements to present the Board of Investment (BOI) at Baht 100,000 per promotion certificate.